davibc90/cloudwalk_agents_swarm_challenge/README.md

 - Each agent is a specialized with its own tools set and capabilities.
 - Each agent subgraph is generated in the `graphs/general_agent_subgraph.py` file and composes the main graph as nodes.

-Last node - `Personality node` (`graphs/other_components/personality_node.py`) is used to generate a final response to the user, gathering all data from the conversation history into a single and final response to be deliverd to the user.
+Last node - `Personality node` (`graphs/other_components/personality_node.py`)
+- Is used to generate a final response to the user, gathering all data from the conversation history.
+- Generates a final response adding personality to the response.

 ---